 Thank you for your interest in contributing your talent to Edible Cleveland.
 We are a member of Edible Communities, an award-winning, nationwide series of community-based food publications whose mission is “to transform the way communities shop for, cook, eat, and relate to the food that is grown and produced in their area.”

 Edible Cleveland is published quarterly.
 Each issue emphasizes the current season, focused on Northeast Ohio (primarily, but not exclusively, Cuyahoga, Lorain, Medina, Summit, Stark, Portage, Geauga, and Lake counties).

 Unlike most Edible publications, we also center each issue on a conceptual theme.
 These themes offer writers a way to approach a subject from an unexpected direction, or a chance to stretch their own creative abilities and surprise our readers.
-For example: Origins, Wave, Market, and Roots are the themes of our first four issues, respectively.
+For example: Play, Wild, Heritage, and Sunday represent recent themed issues.

 So what does Edible Cleveland cover?